vancesteven/PlanetProfile/README.md

 The main repository is mirrored at <https://github.com/NASA-Planetary-Science/PlanetProfile>; any pull requests should be submitted to <https://github.com/vancesteven/PlanetProfile>.
 Read the software documentation at <https://vancesteven.github.io/PlanetProfile>.

 ## Acknowledging PlanetProfile
 We want to hear about your work with PlanetProfile!
 Please consider sending us a message alerting us to your work (svance@jpl.nasa.gov).
 Suggested acknowledgement in publications: "Data used in this work were generated using the open-source _PlanetProfile_ software hosted on GitHub (<https://github.com/vancesteven/PlanetProfile>)."
+Please also cite: Vance et al. (2018) Geophysical investigations of habitability in ice-covered ocean worlds.
+Journal of Geophysical Research: Planets, 10.1002/2017JE005341.
+Styczinski, S. D. Vance, and M. Melwani Daswani (2023) PlanetProfile: Self-consistent interior structure modeling for ocean worlds and rocky dwarf planets in Python.
+Earth and Space Science, 10(8), 10.1029/2022ea002748.

 ## Getting started
 PlanetProfile is available in Python and Matlab.